GoogleCloudPlatform/community/tutorials/writing-prometheus-metrics-bigquery/index.md

     ![prom-ui](https://storage.googleapis.com/gcp-community/tutorials/writing-prometheus-metrics-bigquery/prom-ui.png)

-1. Prometheus fetches data from local storage and BigQuery, processes the data and displays it.
-Return to your terminal and enter `Ctrl-c` to stop port-forwarding.
-After a few seconds, you can check Cloud Logging to see the actual query used by Prometheus's BigQuery remote read integration:
+    Prometheus fetches data from local storage and BigQuery, processes the data and displays it.

+1. Return to your terminal and press `Ctrl-C` to stop port-forwarding.

+1. Check Cloud Logging to see the actual query used by Prometheus's BigQuery remote read integration:

         gcloud logging read "resource.type=bigquery_resource \
             AND protoPayload.serviceData.jobQueryRequest.projectId=${PROJECT_ID} \
             AND severity=INFO" \
             --limit 1 --format json | jq '.[].protoPayload.serviceData.jobQueryRequest.query'

-1. You should see the translated query in the returned result:
+    You should see the translated query in the returned result:

         SELECT
           metricname,